Dipsingh/dipsingh.github.io/_posts/2022-9-02-TCP-Congestion-Experiment.md

 ### Experiment
 #### Two TCP BBR Session

-Let's start with looking at two BBR sessions first.
-The things which stand out are
+Let's start by looking at two BBR sessions first.
+The things which stand out are:
 - Buffers are almost full.
-Please recall that our buffer here is 100 packets which is very shallow compared to buffer required for BDP.
+Please recall that our buffer here is 100 packets which are very shallow compared to the buffer required for BDP.
-- Due to the shallow buffers and them being always full, we also observe more packet loss.
-However, impact on throughput due to packet loss is not visible.
+- Due to the shallow buffers and them always being full, we also observe more packet loss.
+However, the impact on throughput due to packet loss is not visible.
 - Sender RTT estimates are pretty constant.
 - Sending rate between both hosts seems to be approximately equal.